Holymoorside and Walton: Community, culture and leisure

-Amenties
+Amenities

 There is a village hall with a large play area and memorial garden are at Holymoorside.
 A recreation ground is also at Holymoorside.

 Small play areas are by Acorn Ride, Beeley View and Rosedale View within Walton village.

 There are two public houses in the parish, at Holymoorside.

 A village shop is at Holymoorside, and petrol station combined with convenience store both at Ladywood, near Chander Hill, and Walton along the A632 Matlock Road.

 Community groups

 Several interest groups exist in the community, predominantly at Holymoorside: